mbwilson10/WebsiteAttempt3/content/home/accomplishments.md

   title = "Vermont's Captive Conference" date_start = "2018-03-01"
   date_end = ""
-  description = "Attended a Captive Insurance Conference, where I learned about the regulatory environment that encompasses this industry.."
+  description = "Attended a Captive Insurance Conference where I learned about the regulatory environment that encompasses the industry."

 [[item]]
   organization = "Endownment Fund"